 - Step 4: Time to Get Rid of the Odor

 When you’re through with blotting the remaining vomit, it’s now time to get rid of the vomit smell.
 This step is usually bypassed by most people yet it’s equally important as the rest of the steps.
 If the vomit is from your pet, don’t forget to add this step in your cleaning process because animal vomit or dog vomit has more bacteria.

 Here, pour a pet stain remover over the affected area then wait for around 10 minutes for the stain remover to entirely penetrate before you can soak it thoroughly using another dry rag or paper towel.
 There are pet stain removers available in pet stores.
 If the vomit is not from your pet but rather a human vomit, then you can go straight to the next step.

 - Step 5: Clean the Mattress Using Warm Water and Vinegar

 Since there must be some vomit stain left in the mattress, a more targeted cleaner is required to remove the stains and clean vomit entirely.
 Here, you’ll need to mix one cup of warm water with one cup of vinegar then shake them thoroughly in a spray bottle.

 Why use a vinegar solution?
 Well, the reason why vinegar is the perfect option for removing stains is due to its disinfecting and deodorizing characteristics.

-If you’re looking for more cleaning power, you can opt to add one teaspoon of liquid dish soap to the vinegar solution.
-However, ensure the soap solution doesn’t have a moisturizing formula or else you’ll end up voiding your mattress’s warranty.
+If you’re looking for more cleaning power, you can opt to add one teaspoon of liquid dish soap to the solution.
+However, ensure the dish soap solution doesn’t have a moisturizing formula or else you’ll end up voiding your mattress’s warranty.